stereobooster/stereobooster.com/content/posts/native-like-pwa/index.md

 5. It should support gestures
    - For example, ability to swipe left/right to navigate between pages
 6. It should support dark mode
-   - It should be possible to switch between light and dark mode and it shoould take into account default system mode
+   - It should be possible to switch between light and dark mode and it should take into account default system mode

 ## UI framework